isabella232/dtm.en/help/using/tools-reference/media-optimizer.md

 ## Media Optimizer rule example {#task_FC14320055254A30BD7F71FA6E905216}

-An example of how to enable Adobe Media Optimizer in dynamic tag management for a specific rule when an Adobe Media Optimizer tool is installed.
+An example of how to enable Adobe Media Optimizer in Dynamic Tag Management for a specific rule when an Adobe Media Optimizer tool is installed.

 <!--